jamesdschmidt/cheat-sheets/virtualenv-cheat-sheets.md

 # virtualenv Cheat Sheet

-This cheat sheet is for those who like spam (https://www.youtube.com/watch?v=zLih-WQwBSc).
+This cheat sheet is for those who like spam...er...a...comedy about spam (https://www.youtube.com/watch?v=zLih-WQwBSc).

 ## Create Environment
 ```